Home

 Entry-Level Speech Therapist Example

-Job Title: Speech Therapist Intern Company: ABC Pediatric Clinic, New York, NY Dates of Employment: May 2021 - August 2021 - Collaborated with senior therapists to assist in the evaluation and treatment of pediatric speech disorders, achieving a 20% improvement in communication abilities in a cohort of 10 students. - Administered standardized language assessments under supervision to support accurate diagnosis of language impairments. - Developed creative therapy activities to engage young children, contributing to a 95% session attendance rate.
+Job Title: Speech Therapist Intern Company: ABC Pediatric Clinic, New York, NY Dates of Employment: May 2021 - August 2021 - Collaborated with senior therapists to assist in the evaluation and treatment of pediatric speech disorders, achieving a 20% improvement in communication abilities in a cohort of 10 students. - Administered standardized language assessments under supervision to support accurate diagnosis of language impairments. - Developed creative therapy activities to engage young children; this contributes to a 95% session attendance rate.

 Mid-Level Speech Therapist Example